od507/flex-layout/README.md

 # flex-layout
-A layout from scratch with image - TOP
+A layout from scratch with image - The Odin Proyect

+Following the image provided by TOP